Rawhide Kid #46 - Alex Toth art

 Jack Kirby

 Rawhide Kid v1 #46, 1965 - The infamous Doc Holliday takes on the Rawhide Kid on this oddly drawn cover.
-Jack Kirby's work on westerns usually suffices, but in this case the hero's leg is just too elongated for my tastes.
+Previously attributed to Jack Kirby, it's actually Larry Lieber mimicking his style.
 Even worse, Alex Toth writes and draws a story that's among his worst efforts.
 The layouts are monotonous, filled with minimal artwork that lacks enthusiasm.
 Inker Vince Colletta diminishes it even further, suppressing Toth's pencils beneath his own style.
-Other artists in this issue include Larry Lieber.
-This is 1 of 1 Rawhide Kid issues by Toth.
+Lieber also contributes one of the interior stories.

 - - - - - - - - - -